mashiro210/mashiro210.github.io/content/authors/admin/_index.md

     awarder: PhenomUK
     icon: hero/currency-pound
     summary: |
-      Up to 250 GBP for early career researchers and students to encourage joining conference not being minded caused by any financial barreir.
+      Up to £250 is available for early career researchers and students to encourage conference participation, ensuring that financial barriers do not prevent attendance.
   - title: AI Innovation Grant
     url: https://www.nsf.gov/
     date: '2021-06-15'